Neon: Chemistry

 Neon is the first p-block noble gas and the first element with a true octet of electrons.
 It is inert: as is the case with its lighter analog, helium, no strongly bound neutral molecules containing neon have been identified.
-An example of neon compound is Cr(CO)_{5}Ne, which contains a very weak Ne-Cr bond.
+An example of a neon compound is Cr(CO)_{5}Ne, which contains a very weak Ne–Cr bond.
 The ions [NeAr]^{+}, [NeH]^{+}, and [HeNe]^{+} have been observed from optical and mass spectrometric studies.
 Solid neon clathrate hydrate was produced from water ice and neon gas at pressures 350–480 MPa and temperatures about −30 °C. Ne atoms are not bonded to water and can freely move through this material.
 They can be extracted by placing the clathrate into a vacuum chamber for several days, yielding ice XVI, the least dense crystalline form of water.

 The familiar Pauling electronegativity scale relies upon chemical bond energies, but such values have obviously not been measured for inert helium and neon.
 The Allen electronegativity scale, which relies only upon (measurable) atomic energies, identifies neon as the most electronegative element, closely followed by fluorine and helium.

 The triple point temperature of neon (24.5561 K) is a defining fixed point in the International Temperature Scale of 1990.

 Production

 Neon is produced from air in cryogenic air-separation plants.
 A gas-phase mixture mainly of nitrogen, neon, helium, and hydrogen is withdrawn from the main condenser at the top of the high-pressure air-separation column and fed to the bottom of a side column for rectification of the neon.
 It can then be further purified from helium by bringing it into contact with activated charcoal.
 Hydrogen is purified from the neon by adding oxygen so water is formed and is condensed.
 1 lbs of pure neon can be produced from the processing of 88000 lbs of the gas-phase mixture.

-Before the 2022 escalation of the war with Russia about 70% of the global neon supply was produced in Ukraine as a by-product of steel production in Russia.
+Before the 2022 Russian invasion of Ukraine, about 70% of the global neon supply was produced in Ukraine as a by-product of steel production in Russia.
 As of 2020, the company Iceblick, with plants in Odesa and Moscow, supplies 65% of the world's production of neon, as well as 15% of the krypton and xenon.